newton-crypto/pulumi-aws-iam/README.md

 Issues that were encountered while authoring include :
 - Overloading the provider.py's construct().
 The basic example does not cover what to do when more than one resource needs to be created.
 - Makefile issues.
-Running the make build and the rest of the commands listed above do not work as it expects folders that do not exist and have dependencies (during a yarn install) that are unable to be found.
+Running the make build and the rest of the commands listed above do not work as it expects folders that do not exist (aws_provider?
+VERSION file?) and have dependencies (during a yarn install) that are unable to be found.
 - schema.json only being able to handle primitive types in parameter definitions.
 Also does not support unions.